gandhi56/gandhi56.github.io/md/cmput325/lec2.md

   * often used to seperate:
     * a computation pattern
     * specific repeated action
-  * Example 1:
-    * Pattern: iterate over a list
-    * Action: Compute the same function for each list element
-  * Example 2:
-    * Pattern: reduce a list to a single result
-    * Action: reduce two arguments to one
   * Some typical higher order functions
     * Map - apply some function to all elements of a list
     * Reduce - apply two argument function repeatedly